Broken BonesClick For Your Free Consulation

 Under New York’s no-fault insurance laws, a fracture qualifies as a “serious injury.”
 Car accident victims who sustain a fracture can file a lawsuit to seek damages covering their medical bills, lost income, and pain and suffering.

-To discuss the compensation you might seek for your broken bone, contact the Law Offices of Jay S. Knispel, LLC for a free consultation.
+To discuss the compensation you might seek for your broken bone, contact the Law Offices of Jay S. Knispel Personal Injury Lawyers for a free consultation.
 Our NYC personal injury lawyer will review your case and help you explore your options moving forward.

 Search Our Site